fiofury1/django-skeleton-docker/README.md

      - Environment variables loaded from .env by Pipenv
 - Web Server
      - Gunicorn
+- Other Packages
+     - django-debug-toolbar
+     - django-extensions
+     - isort
 - Misc/Other
      - Time Zone as 'America/New York'